jaifkelly/cloudwithjai/README.md

 ### working on 🛠️:
 ---
 * creating my website, be on the lookout!
-* a blog to share my process
+* a blog to share my learnings and processes
 * BS in cloud computing

 ### skillset 📦: